andyaiken/skirmish/tasks.md

 ## Summoning
 * Need to ensure that a summoned creature is on the side of the creature that summoned it
+  * Make it a hero, but make it a drone
 * Druids should summon beasts
 * Necromancers should summon / raise undead
 * Clerics should summon / resurrect dead heroes